Q&A with Michal Redbord, General Manager, Service Hub at Hubspot

 How?
 "The thing we did wisely without knowing it is that when we were smaller, we really worked on the human elements, so we focused on recruiting, we focused on culture, we focused on shared knowledge.
-All those things made a huge difference on our ability to scale.
-Many are seeing benefit to use more systems and things like machine learning and more sophisticated technologies.
-For us the foundation of all is really the people, our employees and customers, and a very human approach.”
+All those things made a huge difference in our ability to scale.
+Many are seeing the benefit of using more systems and things like machine learning and more sophisticated technologies.
+For us, the foundation of all is really the people, our employees and customers, and a very human approach.”

-HubSpot is an amazing example of how a company grew relying on their customers.
+HubSpot is an amazing example of how a company grew by relying on the customers.

 Human interactions and approach is what differentiated HubSpot since the creation and continues doing so now.